 There are plenty of spots to try this serious pick me up but Café de Alma is a wonderful choice with its beautiful view of the Stari Most and sparkling river below.
 Beans are roasted and ground in house and staff are keen to show you just how your tasty cup of coffee is made.

 Traditionally, wine and raki are the drinks of choice in Bosnia & Herzegovina but in the last few years, a craft beer movement has swept through the country.
 Luckily, the two best places to try a wide variety of this hoppy happiness have wonderful views of the Crooked Bridge.
-Keep an eye out for Gorštak Pivo’s beers, they makes a stella IPA.
-Grab a riverside seat at either:
+Keep an eye out for Gorštak Pivo’s beers, they makes a great IPA.
+You could grab a riverside seat at Craft Beer Garden Imaimoze.

-From both of these drinking dens, you will be a stone’s throw from the Crooked Bridge.
+From this drinking den, you will be a stone’s throw from the Crooked Bridge.
 This smaller arch bridge crosses the tributary, Radobolja River.
 It was built 8 years before Stari most as a dry run.
 It survived until 1999 when it was finally damaged by flood waters.
 The city reconstructed it in 2001 and it looks as good as ever.

 A short walk from the Old Town, on the western side of Mostar, is Zrinjevac Park. it is a small green area, with an air of being mildly ignored.
 However, the walk up to the park is dotted with bullet-riddled buildings and street art so even just the round trip is interesting.